With the height of 3,143m, Sapa has the pride to have Mount Fansipan – the highest peak in Vietnam, Laos and Cambodia.

 The Fansipan Mountain is 9km from the center of Sapa Town, Lao Cai Province, Vietnam.
 It has a height of 3,147m (according to the new statistic in June 2019) and costs about 2 days to be conquered by hiking.

-Prior to 2016, Fansipan used to attract at least 1,000 trekkers daily thanks to the magnificent view from the summit and beautiful, not too tricky path climbing up.
+Prior to 2016, Fansipan used to attract at least 1,000 trekkers daily thanks to the magnificent view from the summit and the beautiful, not too tricky path climbing up.
 However, there is a cable car built to take you from the mountain’s foot to a station near the summit from February 2016, which expands tourism to the sky-high attraction.

 Fansipan Mountain belongs to Hoang Lien Son Range has the highest peak not only in Vietnam but also in Indochina which helps it got the nickname “The Roof of Indochina”.
-The geologic history of Fansipan started from about 250 million years ago when it was formed naturally between the Permian and Triassic which belongs to the Paleozoic and Mesozoic era.
+The geologic history of Fansipan started from about 250 million years ago when it was formed naturally between the Permian and Triassic which belongs to the Paleozoic and Mesozoic eras.

 The ecosystem on Fansipan Mountain is quite rich and the flora here is impressively diverse with about 1680 types of trees and some belong to the rare group.
 While a few popular types are ling at the foot of the mountain, from the height of 700m, there are primitive rainforests with tangled vines and valuable trees, many of them have the age of a few hundred years old.
 From about 2800m high to the top, the most popular trees here are dwarf bamboo with plenty of bushes spread around the top area.
 In addition, you can also find some familiar trees growing alternately here such as rose, rush, etc.

 As to get to Fansipan Mountain, you have to arrive at Sapa Town first.
 Most tourists come to Sapa from Hanoi by train or bus.
 It takes only about 5-6 hours by bus.
 But the paths are quite stiff, narrow, and slippery, which can break your heart when drivers driving upwards.
-For a safer option, travelers may choose to travel by an 8-hour overnight train to Lao Cai train station.
+For a safer option, travelers may choose to travel by an 8-hour overnight train to the Lao Cai train station.
 The train route between Hanoi and Sapa offers relatively comfortable sleeper cabins for you to relax before the rough journey (if you are climbing up).
 From Lao Cai train station, it takes an hour to drive to Sapa town.
 Travelers can take a taxi to the town or reach right away to the Mount Fansipan starting point of the climb or cable car station.
 The foot of Mount Fansipan is only 2km away from Sapa town, but you would need 30 minutes or more as the roads are narrow and packed with cars or other heavy vehicles sharing the roads.

 Fortunately, climbing Fansipan is basic, there is no rough condition that requires ropes or technical climbing skills.
 Walking through the forest at this point (when you just started the climb) is kind of joyful.
 The first few kilometers offer a fair amount of descending and a few river crossings, with beautiful landscapes and comfortable weather.
 Lunch stop at Camp No. 1 will be your first target.
 Aside from the first stop, there are no designated rest stops along the way until trekkers reach the second camp, not to mention the climb increases in steepness and technicality after Camp No. 1.
 Hence, try to pack yourself with enough energy.
 During the second path, you will have to climb ladders, balance on small footrests, and handgrips while traversing across rock faces.
 There would be a few tricky situations to conquer.
 But there is always the magnificent view of nature for your soul, as you keep climbing higher, it gets a better view and your goal appears slowly to your eyes.
 Reaching Camp No.2, you can rest through the night, spending quality time setting a bonfire with new friends who are climbing too.
 Camp No. 2 had the same 10 rooms sharing a tin roof.
 Sleeping bags are provided inside each room.
 However, toilets are communal, there is no electricity and only a few taps.
 Early in the next morning, about 3 a.m., you may start heading to the summit for sunrise at about 5.15 a.m.